Members and Registered Students must also meet Continuing Professional Development requirements.

-CBV Institute maintains a procedure to receive, consider, investigate and adjudicate any complaints of alleged breaches of the By-laws, Code of Ethics or the Practice Standards with which CBVs and Students are required to comply.
+The Institute maintains a procedure to receive, consider, investigate and adjudicate any complaints of allegations of breaches of the By-laws, the Code of Ethics or the Practice Standards.

-The full complaints process is summarized here.
-For more details, refer to CBV Institute By-laws, section 5.0.
+The below provides a summary of the process.
+For the complete details, please refer to the CBV Institute By-laws, section 5.0.

 Complaints are reviewed by a committee of the Board of Directors, the Conduct and Discipline Committee (“CDC”).
-The CDC is comprised of three to five experienced CBVs and may also include one layperson.
-The Chair of the CDC is appointed by the Board of Directors for a term of three years, and may be a Director of the Institute.
-The Chair of the Institute’s Board of Directors appoints the additional members of the CDC, none of whom are Directors of the Institute, for a term of three years.
+The CDC is comprised of three to nine volunteer members, generally CBVs who are experienced members of the profession, and up to one layperson.
+The Chair of the CDC is appointed by the Board of Directors for a term of three years, and may be a director of the Institute.
+The Chair of the Institute’s Board of Directors appoints the additional members of the CDC, none of whom are directors of the Institute, for a term of up to three years.
 The Chair of the CDC reports to the Board of Directors on the activities of the CDC.
-Decisions of the CDC require approval of at least three members at a duly held meeting.
+Decisions of the CDC require approval of a majority of the members of the CDC Panel at a duly held meeting.

 If the complaint is not within the scope of the Institute or is trivial/vexatious, the Complainant will be advised in writing that no further action will be taken.

 The Panel Chair will request that the Complainant provide any material or information necessary to support the complaint, and all such information shall be made available to the Respondent.
 The Panel Chair will also request that the Respondent provide any material or information necessary to refute the complaint.